verdverm/chatgpt/README.md

 ```
 $ chatgpt -i
+using chat compatible model: gpt-3.5-turbo

 starting interactive session...
   'quit' to exit
   'save <filename>' to preserve
+  'clear' to erase the context
+  'context' to see the current context
+  'prompt' to set the context to a prompt
   'tokens' to change the MaxToken param
   'count' to change number of responses
   'temp'  set the temperature param  [0.0,2.0]